 Rosmarinus officinalis 'Arp'Item #2049 USDA Hardiness Zone: 6 - 10

-More cold-hardy than most, it quickly forms an upright hedge of aromatic needle-like foliage.
-Profuse clear-blue flowers add to the effect.
-Takes to pruning well for small topiaries.
-Good flavor for cooking.
+More cold-hardy than most, it quickly forms an upright hedge of aromatic needle-like foliage that has a very good flavor for culinary use.
+Profuse clear-blue flowers provide additional landscape value.
+Well-suited to regular pruning for small topiaries.
 Evergreen.

 - History & LoreHistory:Rosemary is a valuable Old World aromatic shrub from Europe through Asia Minor.
 It is native to much of the Mediterranean region and most specifically in the south of France.
 It was classified by Linnaeus into the mint family and he named its genus from the Latin for sea-dew because it is commonly found on the chalk hills along the seacoast.
 There are only two species grown, and this one was the primary plant used officially in the herbal pharmacoepia.
 It remains today a valuable culinary herb and dryland garden plant.
 This more cold hardy cultivar was discovered by Madalene Hill in Arp, Texas and named for the town.
 It was sent to the U.S. National Arboretum for testing and is proven to survive further north.